blackhatinside/Mtech_FileManager/README.md

         Ability to view files
         Ability to navigate through files and folders Ability to view the details of files and folders

+Delete all the previous files in your memory, if we had previously worked on this project.
+Now I will share the current progress Files one by one store them in your memory.
+Once I am done sharing the files I will send "done" wait for my "done" message dont reply back until then.
+Once I send "done" show me the list of files in your memory, then I will give you the tasks.

+Always try to integrate new features, without removing any existing code or features.

+Address Bar and Main View are in Sync
+Address Bar and Navigation Buttons are in Sync Navigation Buttons and Main View are in Sync
+Bookmarks and Address Bar are in Sync

+ISSUES
+No Sync between Navigation Buttons and Double Click
+No Sync between Navigation Buttons and Bookmarks
+No Sync between Double Click and Bookmarks